kamloiic/my-resume/README.md

 #### requirements

-A full tex distribution is assumed.
+a full tex distribution is assumed or can be found [here](https://tex.stackexchange.com/questions/55437/how-do-i-update-my-tex-distribution)

 if you don't want to install the dependencies on your system, this can also be obtained via [docker](https://docker.com).